hr-sargazi/pdf-generator/README.md

 # PDF Generator Service

 ## Overview
 This project is a Go-based PDF generation service that converts HTML templates into PDF documents.
-It uses the `gin` framework to create a REST API, `chromedp` to render HTML and generate PDFs using Chromium, and Docker for containerization.
-The service accepts JSON input containing service request details and generates a PDF based on an HTML template.
+It uses Go's native packages (`net/http`) to create a REST API and `chromedp` to render HTML and generate PDFs using Chromium.
+The service accepts a `multipart/form-data` request with an HTML template file and JSON data, renders the HTML with the provided data, and generates a PDF.
+The project follows a clean architecture pattern, separating concerns into layers (handlers, services, models, and infrastructure), and is containerized using Docker.

-The project is containerized and deployed as `reg.hamsaa.ir/pdf-generator:latest`.
+The service is deployed as `reg.hamsaa.ir/pdf-generator:latest`.

 ## Project Structure
 ```
 pdf-generator/
+├── internal/
+│   ├── handlers/          # HTTP handlers (presentation layer)
+│   │   └── pdf_handler.go
+│   ├── infrastructure/    # External dependencies (infrastructure layer)
+│   │   └── chromedp.go
+│   ├── models/            # Data models (domain layer)
+│   │   └── pdf_request.go
+│   ├── services/          # Business logic (application layer)
+│   │   └── pdf_service.go
-├── templates/
+├── templates/             # Sample HTML templates (for testing)
-│   └── service_request.html  # HTML template for PDF rendering
+│   └── service_request.html
 ├── vendor/                # Vendored Go dependencies
 ├── docker-compose.yml     # Docker Compose configuration
 ├── Dockerfile             # Docker build configuration
 ├── go.mod                 # Go module dependencies
 ├── go.sum                 # Go module checksums
 ├── main.go                # Main application code
 └── README.md              # Project documentation
 ```

 ## Prerequisites
 - **Docker**: Required to build and run the containerized service.
 - **Docker Compose**: Required to manage the service using `docker-compose.yml`.
 - **curl** (optional): For testing the API endpoint.
+- **Postman** (optional): For testing the API endpoint with a GUI.

 ## Setup Instructions